Categories

 10. Filter out values with less than three characters from the text column by:

-• Duplicating it the column
+• Duplicating the text column

 • Extract number of characters